BUEC500C1/news-analyzer-primnp/README.md

 ### 03/01/2021
 **Homework 2 Phase 3 First Deliverable**

-**Works Completed**
+NOTE: testmongo.py has not been deployed to AWS - will work on this after **Works Completed**
 1. Setup MongoDB and integrate into flask (view in testmongo.py)
 2. Create database (flask-mongoDB-atlas)